Heart Valve Summit Video #2: "Are Patients With A Failed Mitral Valve Repair Candidates For A MitraClip?"Asks Gayle

 The possibilities of transcatheter valvular therapy are exciting.
 However, these minimally-invasive approaches to treating heart valve disorders are new and still without FDA approval in the United States.
 That said, my inbox is filled with patient and caregiver questions about devices including the CoreValve, the SAPIEN and the MitraClip.

 Thanks to Gayle for her question and a special thanks to Dr. Steven Bolling for taking the time to speak with us and share his clinical expertise regarding the MitraClip, mitral regurgitation (MR) and mitral valve repair re-operations.
-To learn more about MR, click here.
+To learn more about mitral regurgitation, click here.

 Keep on tickin!